vapor/postgres-nio/Sources/PostgresNIO/Docs.docc/index.md

 ### 5. Using withConnection for Multiple Queries

-Execute multiple queries on the same connection for better performance:
+Execute multiple queries on a single connection when you need to ensure they run on the same connection:

 ```swift
 try await client.withConnection { connection in